ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 #### Prefill Overlapping Implementation

-We carefully refine the launch order during the prefill phase to avoid CPU-blocking via the dispatch operation in DeepEP, even though we are using its asynchronous mode.
+We refine the launch order during the prefill phase to avoid CPU-blocking via the dispatch operation in DeepEP, even though we are using its asynchronous mode.
 Specifically:

 - The dispatch operation blocks the CPU until the GPU receives metadata from other ranks to allocate correctly sized tensors.
 - An improper implementation would leave the computation stream idle during this period, as no computation tasks are submitted to the GPU.